 Reinventing vintage interior design

-Restoration Hardware was one of the first retailers to reintroduce vintage styles that showcase the artistry of fine craftsmanship, while celebrating imperfections that make each item unique (whether naturally occurring or manufactured).
+Restoration Hardware was one of the first retailers to reintroduce vintage decorating styles that showcase the artistry of fine craftsmanship, while celebrating imperfections and irregularities that make each item unique (whether naturally occurring or manufactured).
 Urban lofts, developed from renovated industrial warehouses, reinforce the growing interest in the innate beauty of utility and appreciation of deconstructed design.
 No longer are unfinished and functional aspects of industrial architecture deemed “ugly” or a “eye sores.”
 Exposed brick walls, wooden beams, metal ducts and industrial pipe exhibit raw character to be appreciated, not hidden.

-Coinciding with the urban renewal movement has been a trend toward more relaxing environments.
+Coinciding with the urban renewal movement has been a trend toward more relaxed environments.
 Perfection has a rigidity that is not conducive to a laid back frame of mind.
 Perfectly sharp corners, pristinely smooth surfaces and unblemished even finishes are unnatural.
 As any good Southerner or New Englander knows, a small ding or faded spot on a wooden console table isn’t a flaw, it’s part of the charm and helps tell the story of the home.
 Rachel Ashwell even helped coin the term “shabby chic” to describe this distressed coastal cottage style of interior decorating.
 This recognition isn’t new – the traditional Japanese world view aesthetic of Wabi-sabi has embraced transience and the beauty of the imperfect for centuries [Saito 2017].

 Old look, but new construction